 - Resists the temptation to use medicine and biotechnology to conquer human nature or to regard our bodies as raw material, and instead sees their purpose as caring for the sick while protecting the dignity of every person.

-- Renews its understanding of science — as not a vehicle for putting humanity in its place, or revealing what we cherish to be illusory, but as an expression of human curiosity, endeavor, and excellence.
+- Renews its understanding of science — viewing it not as a vehicle for putting humanity in its place, or for revealing what we cherish to be illusory, but rather as an expression of human curiosity, endeavor, and excellence.

 - Moves beyond the misguided dreams of either making politics subservient to science or of ridding experts from politics once and for all, and instead creates new institutions, practices, and ways of thinking in which democratic deliberation and scientific expertise each inform, guide, and place sound limits upon the other.